 • Request the docket sheet and confirm the case caption and file number.

-• Use the verified number when you file a motion to claim surplus funds.
+• Use the verified number when you file a claim for surplus funds.

 Next Steps and Call to Action